cs3216/cs3216.github.io/assignments/facebook.md

 ## Phase 4: Teen

-> *“The ultimate metric that I would like to propose for user
+> *"The ultimate metric that I would like to propose for user
 > friendliness is quite simple: if this system was a person, how long
-> would it take before you punched it in the nose ?”*
+> would it take before you punched it in the nose ?"*
 >
-> —Tom Carey.
+> — Tom Carey.

 The teenage years are filled with social acceptance and self-importance.
 We are going to explore the use of feeds to advertise your apps, employ